-"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Samantha-Jane Gravett, Associate Director at Robert Walters.
+"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Lance Maree, Associate Director at Robert Walters.

 Our initial reactions to a counter-offer can be emotional and impulsive – a flush of pleasure at feeling in demand, perhaps, and the feel-good factor of an unexpected pay rise.
 Loyalty and affection for your current colleagues and workplace can play a part too.

-"But it's important to separate the emotional side of leaving your job with the reasons behind your decision," says Lance Maree, an Associate Dircetor..
+"But it's important to separate the emotional side of leaving your job with the reasons behind your decision," says Petra Cooper, Manager at Robert Walters.

-“It can feel like going through a break-up when you leave your job,” he says, “but try to distance yourself and be rational.”
+“It can feel like going through a break-up when you leave your job,” she says, “but try to distance yourself and be rational.”

 39% of people who initially accept a counter-offer end up back in the job market within a year

-“Don't be blindsided by the emotion of leaving a workplace; focus on the reasons you decided to do so,” he adds.
+“Don't be blindsided by the emotion of leaving a workplace; focus on the reasons you decided to do so,” she adds.

 Part of the counter-offer is usually a significant pay rise.
 This certainly makes staying in your current role an appealing option – but is higher pay really enough?
 After all, if your pay was the problem you probably would have addressed this issue with your manager before feeling compelled to look for other jobs.